OptiMaL-PSE-Lab/MolPrice/README.md

 There is two ways to use MolPrice model described below:

 ### Standalone Numpy Model
 We now provide MolPrice as a **lightweight**, standalone numpy implementation for the Morgan fingerprint.
+The pickled model is provided as part of the repo.
 > [!NOTE]
-> This implementation does not need a GPU, and calculates the price given a molecule in less than **0.1 ms** using batching!
+> This implementation does not need a GPU, and calculates the price in less than **0.1 ms** given a molecule!

 ### PyTorch Models
 We provide model checkpoints for MolPrice via [Figshare](https://figshare.com/articles/journal_contribution/MolPrice_-_Model_Checkpoints/28628009) .
 One can choose from the following models: